CogStack/CogStack-Pipeline/README.md

  2. primaryKeyAndTimeStampPartition - process all records based upon partitioning of the primary key and the timestamp, for finer control/ smaller batch sizes per job.
 Use the processingPeriod property to specify the number of milliseconds to 'scan' ahead for each job run

 ## Scheduling
-Turbo-laser also offers a built in scheduler, to process changes in a database between job runs (requires a timestamp in the source database)
+cogstack also offers a built in scheduler, to process changes in a database between job runs (requires a timestamp in the source database)
 ```
 useScheduling = true
 ```